mrityunjayapv/CTF-Writeups/overthewire/bandit/bandit16.md

 ## Summary

 This challenge is the level16 for the Bandit series on OverTheWire, focusing on basic Linux command-line skills.
 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
-There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it..
+There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.
 ---

 ## Approach